Zpacks Duplex Lite Review: I tested it for 8 months in the Himalayas

 Abspannleinen im Innenraum des Zpacks Duplex Lite in der Detailansicht.

-How strong is the Zpacks Duplex Lite?
+Durability: How tough is the Zpacks Duplex Lite?

 Kleines Loch im Meshgewebe des Zpacks Duplex Lite.